r3drighthand/challenges/behavior-drills-add-comments/README.md

 You may want to revist the jQuery page about [Handling Events][], including the section on binding elements that will be rendered in the future.

 ### Release 3: Sanitizing input
 Yay!
 The comment section works and is ready for real users.
-After the release goes out, we received a report saying that if a comment is enclosed in &lt;angle brackets&gt;, then the comment seems to disappear.
-Can you type &lt;awesome /&gt; into the comment field and hit submit?
+After the release goes out, we received a report saying that if a comment is enclosed in angle brackets, then the comment seems to disappear.
+Can you type 'awesome' into the comment field and hit submit?

 Once we try this out, we can figure out what is actually going on.
 A good place to start is with the developer tools.
 Let's find the comment by pressing ⌘-f, and then searching for `awesome`